dalssoft/memcached.js/README.md

 I haven't done any serious performance test, just simple ones.
 Compared with the original memcached written in C, memcached.js performance is between 30% and 50% slower.
 The situation may worsen as new functionality is added (currently, it's ~ 750 of javascript LOC against ~ 7500 of C LOC, according to [CLOC](http://sourceforge.net/projects/cloc/)).
 At the same time, it can be improved since no optimization has been done yet and I can see many places where it could do better.

-JavaScript is a new language for me (at least on the server side).
-So the code may look a lot like a Java or C# code.
-Tips on how to improve the code are more than welcome.

 Tested on Node.js since version v0.3.6-pre.
 Last check: Node.js v0.8.0

 Clients tested: